3ndur4nce/SRM/README.md

 - Runs scripts on remote machines.
 - Keeps inventory of controlled assets.

-Actually only a Windows client exists, with Linux well on the way.
+ATM only a Windows client exists, with Linux well on the way.